 Personally, I’m quite big on upskilling.
-If you’re the type of person that occasionally does a course here and there, attends workshops instead of just lounging around on your couch, then you’ve got my attention!
+If you’re the type of person who occasionally does a course here and there, and attends workshops instead of just lounging around on your couch, then you’ve got my attention!
 You could also talk about how you use online resources to hone your skills or gain new skills.

 3 – Your passions and aspirations

 What’s the human equivalent of a wet blanket?
 I don’t know, but probably someone who has zero passions or aspirations and is really living life one day at a time.
 If you’re still not sure what gets you out of bed in the morning, at least make sure you don’t fall into this trap.

 That’s why you need to speak about your passions when you answer this question.
 I don’t care if your passion is gardening, the very fact that you can plant and nurture something speaks volumes.
 If being a plant parent is what you’re passionate about and is what gets you out of bed in the morning, talk about it.

 It seems completely unrelated to the job, right?
 Wrong.
 To me, it says you have a sense of responsibility, are able to start a project and see it through to completion, and you’re doing something for the environment too.

 When it comes to what gets you out of bed in the morning, it doesn’t always have to be explicitly stated.
 Your passions are also indicative of what you bring to the table.

 Nobody likes people who brag – at least I don’t.
 And I know other employers might find it extremely irritating, BUT, the operative word here is “humble”.
 In simple terms, I’m basically telling you to highlight the good things about yourself.
 If you’re working towards your doctorate, throw it in there as something that motivates you and gets you out of bed.